testery/example-cucumberjs-wdio/README.md

 1. Make the necessary changes and save the file

 ## Writing Tests
-Watch our Writing Your First Test walktrough on YouTube.
+Watch our Writing Your First Test walkthrough on YouTube.
 The video is ~ 14 minutes.
 [![Screenshot](/writing-your-first-test.png)](https://www.youtube.com/watch?v=XU2Q813VVy4)

 ### Run All Feature Files